zhang-kai/incognito-mode-theme-for-chrome/README.md

 # Incognito-Mode-Theme-for-Chrome
-The Incognito Mode Theme for Google Chrome
+The Incognito Mode Theme for Google Chrom.Just for test now.